JadeMatrix/SHOW/doc/Constants.rst

 Constants
 =========

-All constants are `const`.
+All constants are ``const``-qualified.

+.. cpp:namespace-push:: show

-.. cpp:class:: show::version
+.. cpp:class:: version

     An anonymous ``struct`` containing information about the current SHOW version.
 Has the following members: